 This was intended to be a bookend piece, of sorts.
 I just covered the very public life of Otho Davis, so I wanted to discuss his wife Jane as well.
 But, while I know quite a bit about her extended families, I know very little about Jane herself.

 I know she was a year old when her parents left Ireland for the U.S.A.
 I know she did her growing up in Coshocton County, Ohio, and moved with her family to Jefferson County, Iowa, when she was about 17.
 She married Otho Davis the next year (1843), and they had seven children together.
-Jane died in 1866 shortly after the seventh birth, that of my great-grandmother Eva.
+Jane died in 1866 shortly after the birth of the seventh child, my great-grandmother Eva.

 But that’s it.
 Not much of a post.
 So I’m going to widen the focus a tad, and see if I can make a coherent story from the bits of knowledge I have about her people.